apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 client which have not been acked when the client disconnects will get redelivered to another subscribed client.

+### Message Expiration

+${project_name} supports expiring old messages.
+Unconsumed expired messages are automatically removed from the queue.
+You just need to specify when the message expires by setting the `expires` message header.
+The expiration time must be specified as the number of milliseconds since the Unix epoch.

+Example:

+    SEND
+    destination:/queue/a
+    expires:1308690148000

+    this message will expire on Tue Jun 21 17:02:28 EDT 2011 ^@

 ### Topic Durable Subscriptions

 A durable subscription is a queue which is subscribed to a topic so that